Aussie Mum's Surprise: 'It's triplets!'

-- When Breanna West, 26, from Caboolture, Qld, saw the grainy image of her bub in the womb, she never expected the news that followed.
+- When Breanna West, 26, from Caboolture, Qld, went for a six-week scan, she got the shock of her life.

-- The first time mum was about to welcome not one, but three babies.
+- The first time mum was about to welcome not one baby, but non-identical triplets!

+- Life as a new mum to triplet girls has challenges, but Charlotte, Isabella and Maisie have brought three times the love!

 Here Breanna tells her story in her own words.